 It’s also important to get enough sleep to give your body the best possible chance of recovering from any soreness or tiredness you may be feeling.

-And finally, just enjoy being back!
+And finally, just enjoy it!

-Instead, focus on getting into the groove of using the correct technique, and simply enjoying being back in the gym, working out alongside fellow members with state-of-the-art equipment.
+Instead, focus on getting into the groove of using the correct technique, and simply enjoying being in the gym, working out alongside fellow members with state-of-the-art equipment.
 You’ll feel good and enjoy the positive endorphins a great workout can provide you with.